Assuming you’re not living under a rock or some other inanimate object, you’ve probably noticed that mortgage rates are pretty low.

 Assuming you refinanced to a 15-year fixed at today’s low, low, low, low rates, you’d have a monthly payment of $2,126.28.

 What gives?
 Why would I refinance into a higher monthly payment?
-Isn’t the point of refinancing to save money?
+Isn’t the reason to refinance a mortgage to save money?

 And if you’re not into investing in the stock market or elsewhere, your money is probably better served going toward the mortgage than it is a savings account with a 1% percent yield (or less).

 There’s also a good chance the rate you snag today will be the lowest for a long, long time.
-So unless you sell, you’ll probably stick with it full-term.
+So unless you sell your home and move on, you’ll probably stick with the mortgage full-term.
+Or close to it.

-Tip: If a 15-year mortgage payment is too much to handle, you can still save a ton by refinancing into a new 30-year mortgage at today’s low rates, while making your old monthly payment.
+Tip: If a 15-year mortgage payment is too much to handle, you can still save a ton of money by refinancing into a new 30-year mortgage at today’s low rates, while simply making your old monthly payment.

 So you’d have the option of paying $1,497.86 per month, or the old $1,896.20.